How to Format a Book: 5 Step Guide to Interior Book Formatting

 - Click into the Home tab in the header bar.
 Then Paragraph.

-- Under Line Spacing select Multiple then type in 2 or 1.3 (lines).
+- Under Line, Spacing selects Multiple, then type in 2 or 1.3 (lines).

-When you have customised your text to look precisely how you want it, save that specific combination of style elements in a new text style which you can then apply to every chapter.
+When you have customized your text to look precisely how you want it, save that specific combination of style elements in a new text style which you can then apply to every chapter.

 Many authors use 3 asterisks *** or other text symbols to indicate when a scene ends within a chapter.
-Be sure to add a spacing before and after of at least 6 point to separate the scenes.
+Be sure to add spacing before and after at least 6 pt to separate the scenes.
 If you want to use an image, use Insert Pictures.